Pfeiffer Big Sur State Park

 Pfeiffer Big Sur State Park is a state park in Monterey County, California, near the area of Big Sur on the state's Central Coast.
 It covers approximately 1006 acre of land.
 The park is centered on the Big Sur River.
-It has been nicknamed a "mini Yosemite."
+It has been nicknamed a "mini Yosemite".
 A Redwood tree in the park nicknamed the Colonial Tree is estimated to be between 1,100 and 1,200 years old.
+Part of the natural area is old-growth forest and recognized by Old-Growth Forest Network.